UFC Fight Night: Belfort vs. Gastelum: Predictions & Analysis

 A few statistical edges stand out.
 McLellan throws significantly more leather — a 3.5 sig. strike per minute gap.
 McLellan is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Costa has tighter striking defense, making opponents miss more often.

 The Pick: Paulo Costa over Garreth McLellan.
-The model is firm on this one: Costa at 75%.
+We're leaning Costa here at 73%, a solid but not overwhelming edge.
 The market and our model are aligned — the line looks fair.

 Methodology